GooeyAI/gooey-server/README.md

    - Firebase Authentication Admin
    - Storage Admin
 5. Create and Download a JSON Key for this service account and save it to the project root as `serviceAccountKey.json`.
+6. Add your project & bucket name to `.env`

 * Run tests to see if everything is working fine:
   ```